samiarja/DeepGreen/README.md

 <a name="feature-extraction"></a>
 #### Feature Extraction

-In this experiment, for each ROI we check if it fall in class 1 or class 0, we only selected two neurons for each class for training.
+In this experiment, for each incoming events we check if the ROI has events belong to class 1 or class 0.
+Then two neurons for each class are selected to train FEAST to learn features sepraterly from each class.

 <p align="center">
   <img width="1000" height="500" src="img/supervisedfeatureextraction.gif" width="500">